 I use Canva Pro to create my blog logos and I suggest you do the same.

 They have a large assortment of premade logo designs that you can customize and tweak to your liking.

-I used Canva Pro almost everyday for creating images for my blog and social media accounts.
+I use Canva Pro almost every day to create images for my blog and social media accounts.

 How to Start a Blog Checklist